Ahmad Jalayir: Art of the book

+Final years in Tabriz (1405–1410)

 When Timur died in 1405, Nasir-ad-Din Faraj, the Mamluk Sultan of Egypt, released Ahmad.
+Ahmad returned to Baghdad, and taking advantage of a local insurrection, managed to take back the city, eliminating the administration of Mirza Ömer, son of Miran Shah, who had been in charge of ruling the city for the Timurids.

+A queen of Sultan Ahmad Jalayir, Baghdad, 1396.
+Khamsah by Khvaju Kirmani.

-He returned to Baghdad, and Qara Yusuf took up residence in Tabriz.
-In spite of their agreement, however, it did not last.
+Meanwhile, Qara Yusuf took up residence in Tabriz.
+In spite of their agreement, however, this situation did not last.
 Ahmed wanted to regain Azerbaijan and, as a result he attacked the Qara Qoyunlu.
-He managed to occupy Tabriz briefly, but was defeated in August 1410 where he was captured by Qara Yusuf and executed.
+He managed to occupy Tabriz for a few years, but was defeated in August 1410 where he was captured by Qara Yusuf and executed.
 Ahmad's son Ala-ud-Daula, who had been released by the Timurids, was also killed.
 Ahmad's nephew Shah Walad Jalayir briefly succeeded him in Baghdad but the Qara Qoyunlu took the city a year later.
+The illustrated manuscript Basatin al-uns (TSMK Ms. R. 1032) seems to have been created at the juncture of these events, and may be one of the last manuscripts created by the Jalayirids in Baghdad, since the dedication to Ahmad Jalayir seems to have been damaged by the invaders and the illustrations remained unfinished.

 The Jalayirids were eventually pushed south into lower Iraq, ruling over the towns of Hillah, Wasit and Basra until defeated by the Qara Qoyunlu in 1432, bringing an end to the dynasty.

 Issue

 Ahmad Jalayir had at least 2 children: